saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 Now you can start your live or automated testing session.
 Your network logs will be captured and displayed in the test results page as well as During a Live Testing session with the Developer Options window.

-## Accessing Network Traffic in Realtime (Live Testing)
+## Accessing Network Traffic in real-time (Live Testing)

-To be able to observe network traffic in realtime:
+To be able to observe network traffic in real-time:

 1. Navigate to **Live** -> **Mobile App**/**Cross Browser**
 2. Choose device and start a session